On the deformation groupoid of the inhomogeneous pseudo-differential Calculus: Introduction

-In \Cref{M single H examp}, we prove that the the fiber over $M\times \{1\}\times\R$ of the Lie groupoid have the same features as the Heisenberg groupoid.
+In \Cref{M single H examp}, we define the Carnot groupoid and we calculate the Lie groupoid structure of the symbol part of Carnot groupoid.

-In \Cref{sect H bundle 1 case}, an alternate description (in a more general situation) of the horizontal fiber regarded in \Cref{M single H examp} is given, also local charts of our space are given which shows that our space coincides with the space in \cite{Choi:2015aa,Choi:2017aa,Ponge:2017aa} as a Lie groupoid.
+In \Cref{sect H bundle 1 case}, as the construction in \cite{Choi:2015aa,Ponge:2017aa,Choi:2017aa,Erp:2016aa} of are based on local charts, we describe our construction locally, and show that the two construction agree.

-In \Cref{Heisenberg groupoid sect}, we generalize the construction given in \Cref{M single H examp} but for a filtration of the tangent bundle proving that iterated deformation to the normal cone gives rise to the Carnot groupoid\footnote{Following Ponge's recommendation, the deformation groupoid in the case of a filtration of $TM$ should be called the Carnot groupoid.} in the general case.
+In \Cref{Heisenberg groupoid sect}, we generalize the construction given in \Cref{M single H examp} but for a filtration of the tangent bundle proving that iterated deformation to the normal cone gives rise to the Carnot groupoid in the general case.
 This section is independent of \Cref{M single H examp} and provides another proof of \Cref{main thm H single}.

-Finally in \Cref{examp Higson}, we show that the deformation constructed in \cite{Sadegh:2016aa} is just the quotient (see \Cref{examp quotient dnc}) of Carnot Lie groupoids.
+The paper ends with a paragraph on a related construction of Sadegh and Higson \cite{Sadegh:2016aa} seen here as the quotient of a Lie groupoid by a Lie subgroupoid.